eperezcosano/hexagonal-grid/README.md

 https://codepen.io/eperezcosano/pen/xxZBEwN

 We need to find the pattern that will allow to made this scalable.
-On one hand, _x_ could be written as a increment of:
+On the one hand, _x_ could be written as a increment of:
 ```javascript
 x = x + r + r * Math.cos(a);
 ```